the-kamol/taylor-memory-game/README.md

 # Taylor Memory Game

-Taylor swift albums used as cards
+Taylor Swift albums used as cards

 See the result here ⬇